ABOUT

 PHOTO: Erica Price

-I’m a writer, comedian and performer, and a Staff Writer on the animated series Alma’s Way (Fred Rogers Productions).
+I’m a writer, editor, and comedian, and I was most recently a Staff Writer on the animated series Alma’s Way (Fred Rogers Productions).
 Like many kids of Syriac immigrants from Turkey, I was taught at a young age to fear all egg-based condiments.
-After a childhood spent in hiding from mayonnaise, I studied teaching at Columbia University’s Teachers College and journalism at NYU.
-This was followed by comedy at The Second City Film School and UCB, where I unveiled lovable zany characters inspired by my unknown heritage, quiet suburban upbringing and that one time I had brain surgery.
+After a childhood spent in hiding from mayonnaise, I studied teaching at Columbia University’s Teachers College and journalism at NYU, as well as comedy at UCB and The Second City Film School.
+My writing is inspired by my unknown heritage, quiet suburban New York upbringing, and that one time I had brain surgery (I’m okay, but my hairdo was never the same in rain again).

-I’ve written for Rubble & Crew (Spin Master/Nick Jr.), Alma’s Way, “LEGO Duplo Adventures” (Moonbug), “Ask Vida” (Moonbug), Furby shorts (Moonbug) and more.
-I was a Fred Rogers Productions fellow (2022) and a Sesame Workshop Writers’ Room fellow (2021).
+In the great 2010s, I was a writer and editor for a number of magazines and websites, where I interviewed everyone from the Secretary of Education to a Backstreet Boy to the father of near-death experiences.
+In the early 2020s, I started writing for TV and YouTube series like Rubble & Crew (Spin Master/Nick Jr.), Alma’s Way (Fred Rogers Productions/PBS Kids), “LEGO Duplo Adventures” (Moonbug), “Ask Vida” (Moonbug), and more.
+I was also a Fred Rogers Productions fellow (2022) and a Sesame Workshop Writers’ Room fellow (2021).
 And I’m currently developing an original 6-11 comedy series, “Unibrow,” with Very Big World Entertainment.
-I frequently write about my family and heritage, crafts, DIY, food and books.
-And I love any story involving secret codes, baklava, eyebrows… and secret codes about baklava eyebrows.

-On that note… my animated middle-grade comedy pilot “Sisters Baklava” was chosen for a Sesame Workshop fellowship table read.
-And my short film “The Engagement Chicken” was nominated for Outstanding Comedy Short at the 2022 Toronto Sketch Comedy Festival, and I am also a recipient of The Second City’s Stuart Cornfeld Award and the Nickie’s Prize for Humor Writing.
+Speaking of hummus jokes, I perform stand-up comedy, plus improv on UCB house teams (Harold team “Well Well Well” and Lloyd team “Grunch”).
+And “Broads in the Attic,” a sketch variety show I co-created and co-host, is headed for the 2025 Edinburgh Fringe Festival.
+My short film “The Engagement Chicken” was nominated for Outstanding Comedy Short at the 2022 Toronto Sketch Comedy Festival, and I am a recipient of The Second City’s Stuart Cornfeld Award and the Nickie’s Prize for Humor Writing.